Learning to Approximate Functions Using Nb-doped SrTiO$_3$ Memristors: Discussion

-The memristance response of our device had notable implications on its use as a substrate for learning \cite{10.1109/ted.2015.2439635,10.1109/essderc.2016.7599680}.
 In our current work we only used SET pulses of $+0.1$ V while negative RESET pulses were largely ignored as the effect of sequential negative pulses was seen to quickly diminish with pulse number.
 Our initial choice to apply positive learning pulses of $+0.1$ V implied having an exponent $c=-0.146$ for the power law governing the memristor updates, which put the model close to the region exhibiting best learning performance.
 From a physical point of view, the magnitude of the SET pulses could be set very low as the current-voltage characteristics of our memristors are continuous, without any step-like features reminiscent of a switching threshold voltage.
 Hence, in principle we expect even small pulse magnitudes to influence the resistive state of the device.
 In addition, by utilising a read voltage of a different polarity than that of the SET pulses, we created an asymmetry between the writing and reading processes that made it possible to use very small voltage amplitudes for the SET pulses.
-Thus it should be possible - in principle - to use physical voltage pulses as small as needed to guarantee the best learning performance.
+Thus it should be possible, in principle, to use physical voltage pulses as small as needed to guarantee the best learning performance.
 Different mechanisms govern charge transport in forward and reverse bias; this leads to asymmetries in current-voltage characteristics and may also result in differences between the SET and RESET processes.
-Thus, we elected to focus on the forward bias regime for learning, by only supplying positive SET pulses to either the $M^+$ or $M^-$ memristor in each differential synaptic pair.
-There do not seem to be theoretical reasons that could lead this to impinge on the learning performance, but long training regimes could potentially lead to the memristors' resistances to saturate.
-That is, using only positive pulses progressively brings the devices to a low resistance/high conductance state with no way to backtrack.
-This issue could be alleviated by a careful pulsing scheme where memristor close to saturating were ``re-initialised'' to a high resistance state by supplying RESET voltage pulses, at the cost of losing some precision in the represented network weights \cite{10.1109/ted.2015.2439635}.
-We could imagine doing this by re-initialising both memristors in a pair to their initial resistances with RESET pulses and then supplying a number of SET pulses proportional to the magnitude of the weight before the reset, on either the positive of negative memristor depending on the polarity of the weight.
-After the resetting, a highly positive weight would thus see its memristor $M^+$ receiving more pulses than a lightly positive one, as a moderately negative weight might have its memristor $M^-$ receive fewer SET pulses than a highly negative one.
-This approach could have the disadvantage of requiring quite a complex meta-architecture, but it could also be that our current learning approach may already be robust enough to deal gracefully with the resetting of a small percentage of its synapses.